joesan/joesan-me/content/post/engineering/handling-cascading-failures.draft.md

 ## Hypothetical System

-Let us assume that the system of interest is as below (for explanation’s sake)
+Let us assume that the system of interest is as shown below (for explanation’s sake)